 Pool fencing is another category of fencing altogether but a very important one, especially when considering the prevalence of pools in Australian homes.
 For pool environments, frameless glass fencing is one of the best choices.
 It will keep the area safe while its frameless feature provides no obstruction or visual distraction from the pleasing aesthetics of your backyard.
 In general, however, any kind of glass fence is suitable for pool fencing.

-Related article: 11 creative pool fencing ideas that combine style and safety
+Related article: Creative pool fencing ideas that combine style and safety

 Wood is an appealing way to secure high levels of privacy and security.
 Timber fencing is a great front fence idea and is among the most popular in Australia due to its affordability and variety of styles.
-It is one of the cheapest fence options, however, timber fences do require higher levels of upkeep as you need to paint, seal and stain a timber fence every few years.
-Depending on the quality of timber, it is sometimes less durable than other fencing material options.
+While it is one of the cheapest fence options available, timber fences do require higher levels of upkeep as you need to paint, seal and stain a timber fence every few years.
+Depending on the quality of the timber, it is sometimes less durable than other fencing material options.

 How much does it cost to install timber fencing?

-The fencing cost per metre for timber is comparatively affordable starting at as low as $34 per metre but going up to as high as $330 per metre, depending on the type of timber (and style of the fence) desired.
+The fencing cost per metre for timber is comparatively affordable, starting at as low as $34 per metre but going up to as high as $330 per metre, depending on the type of timber (and style of the fence) desired.
 Simple fences can be done DIY if one has the skills.
-Otherwise, labour costs will usually come to anywhere between $55 - $110 per metre.
+Otherwise, labour costs will usually be between $55 - $110 per metre.

 A picket fence is the most embellished and stylish type of timber fencing option you’ll find.
 You can raise it in a traditional style, or opt for a contemporary look.
 There are also picket fence options made from PVC and vinyl alternatives.
 PVC sometimes contains wood inside to make it more sturdy and can survive long even in severe weather conditions.
 Vinyl is a bit more expensive to install but effortless to paint, and very easy to maintain, with simple washing with soap and water all that is required.